 Who are we?

-Glen Housing Association, a Scottish Charity (Scottish Charity Number SC031874), a registered society under the Co-operative and Community Benefit Societies Act 2014 with Registered Number HAL267 and having their Registered Office at 28 Heimdal Gardens, Glenrothes, Fife KY7 6TZ (“we” or “us”) take the issue of security and data protection very seriously and strictly adhere to guidelines published in the [Data Protection Act of 1998] and the General Data Protection Regulation (EU) 2016/679 which is applicable from the 25th May 2018, together with any domestic laws subsequently enacted.
+Glen Housing Association, a Scottish Charity (Scottish Charity Number SC031874), a registered society under the Co-operative and Community Benefit Societies Act 2014 with Registered Number HAL267 and having their Registered Office at 28 Heimdal Gardens, Glenrothes, Fife KY7 6TZ (“we” or “us”) take the issue of security and data protection very seriously and strictly adhere to guidelines published in the [Data Protection Act of 2018] (the 2018 Act) and the General Data Protection Regulation (EU) 2016/679 (GDPR) which is applicable from the 25th May 2018, together with any domestic laws subsequently enacted.

-We are notified as a Data Controller with the Office of the Information Commissioner under registration number Z5641313 and we are the data controller of any personal data that you provide to us.
+We are registered as a Data Controller with the Office of the Information Commissioner (ICO) under registration number Z5641313 and we are the data controller of any personal data that you provide to us.